Published: August 17, 2005

 What is an account verification company?

-Account verification services are businesses that help banks identify applicants who have mishandled bank accounts in the past.
+Account verification services are businesses that help banks and credit unions identify applicants who have mishandled accounts in the past.
 If you overdraw your checking account and then abandon it while you still have a negative balance, you may be listed with ChexSystems, the major national account verification company.

-I want to open a bank account, but I owe $200 to another bank so I'm listed in ChexSystems.
+I want to open an account, but I owe $200 to another bank so I'm listed in ChexSystems.
 If I pay back the $200, will my record be cleared?

 How can I get a copy of my ChexSystems report?

-Under the Fair and Accurate Credit Transaction Act (FACTA) amendments to the Fair Credit Reporting Act (FCRA), you are entitled to a free copy of your ChexSystems report once every 12 months:
+Under the Fair and Accurate Credit Transactions Act (FACTA) amendments to the Fair Credit Reporting Act (FCRA), you are entitled to a free copy of your ChexSystems report once every 12 months:

-- You also can get a free copy of your ChexSystems report if a bank refused to open an account for you within the last two months because of information provided by ChexSystems.
+• You also can get a free copy of your ChexSystems report if a bank or credit union refused to open an account for you within the last two months because of information provided by ChexSystems.

 I think that ChexSystems made a mistake on my record.
 What can I do?